Rinso: History

 In 1953 it was the first laundry soap brand introduced in Brazil.
 Despite being out of production in the country for decades, "Rinso" is still slang for "laundry soap" in some areas in the south of Brazil.

 In 1992, the Southern California-based 99 Cents Only Stores purchased the rights to the name "Rinso" from Unilever for use in the United States.
-Rinso brand cleaning supplies are now prominently displayed in their stores.
+Rinso brand cleaning supplies were prominently displayed in their stores.

 The Rinso brand was replaced by Unilever with Surf in its four major markets.
 However, Rinso is still made by Unilever for the Turkish, Asian, and Central American markets.
 In September 1970, Rinso was launched in Indonesia as the nation's first detergent brand.
 As of 2013, Rinso leads the Indonesian detergent market.